hazelcast/hazelcast-jet-demos/h2o-breast-cancer-classification/README.md

 ## Building the MOJO

 You will find a pre-built MOJO in the 'model' directory of this repository.
-For further exploration, they Python code used to build the included MOJO is found in the 'bin' directory (h2o-generate-model.py).
+For further exploration, the Python code used to build the included MOJO is found in the 'bin' directory (h2o-generate-model.py).
 H2O MOJO's are packaged in 'zip' format and should be left in this state.
 It can be unzipped to explore the model details if desired.